remcysec24/remcysec24/README.md

 - 💞️ I’m looking to collaborate on ...
 Perform penetration testing on networks, apps, or systems.
 - 📫 How to reach me ... remyadesina@gmail.com
 - 😄 Pronouns: ...Technophile
 - ⚡ Fun fact: ...
-Computer Scient Enthusiast
+Computer Science Enthusiast

 <!---
 remcysec24/remcysec24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.